ctoruno/LAC-Reports/Outputs/Haiti/Method/Haiti_method.md

                                                 </div>
                                                 <div class="col-12">
                                                     <p class="mb-4">
                                                         <b class="c-purple">COVERAGE:</b> Interviews were distributed across regions to create a nationally representative sample.
-Thirty-seven percent (37%) of the interviews took place in the Capital region, followed by 22% in the Central region, 22% in the North region, and 20% in the South region
+Thirty-seven percent (37%) of the interviews took place in the Capital region, followed by 22% in the North region, 22% in the South region, and 20% in the Central region.
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GEOGRAPHY:</b> Forty-four percent (44%) of respondents resided in rural areas and municipalities, while 56% of respondents resided in metro areas or cities.